GreptimeTeam/docs/docs/greptimecloud/integrations/otlp.md

 :::tip NOTE
 The package names may change according to OpenTelemetry, so we recommend that you refer to the official OpenTelemetry documentation for the most up-to-date information.
 :::

-For more information about the OpenTelemetry SDK, please refer to the official documentation for your preferred programming language.